Dembowski-Ostrom polynomials and reversed Dickson polynomials: DO polynomials from RDPs of the first kind

-In the case of $k\equiv 1\pmod{3}$, we first look at the fourth term.
-Recall that the fourth term contains the monomial $X^8$ whose exponent can not be written as $3^i+3^j$ for some nonnegative integers $i$ and $j$.
-In the coefficient of the fourth term as given in (\ref{4thterm}), clearly $(k-5)(k-6)(k-7)=6\ell_3$ for some integer $\ell_3$.
-Therefore
+In the case $k\equiv 1\pmod{3}$, we first look at the fourth term.
+Recall that the fourth term contains the monomial $X^8$ whose exponent cannot be written as $3^i+3^j$ for some nonnegative integers $i$ and $j$.
+If the coefficient of the fourth term given in (\ref{4thterm}) is non-zero, then clearly $\mathfrak {\widehat D}_k$ is not a DO polynomial.
+In the case of the coefficient of the fourth term is zero, we claim that the coefficient of the 7th term, which contains the monomial $X^{14}$, is non-zero.
+The coefficient of the 7th term is given by $\frac{k(k-8)(k-9)(k-10)(k-11)(k-12)(k-13)}{7!}a^{k-14}.$